Dickinson to host public forum on ‘Bermuda’s tomorrow’

 A Progressive Labour Party MP who is running for the leadership of the party has invited the public to discuss “Bermuda’s tomorrow” at an event this month.

-According to a post on Instagram, Curtis Dickinson will host a “Fireside Chat” at the Ruth Seaton James Auditorium on June 23.
-The event starts at 6pm.
+According to a post on Instagram, Curtis Dickinson will host the first of three “Fireside Chats” at the Ruth Seaton James Auditorium on June 23, starting at 6pm.

-At the time, he said the PLP was at a crossroads and promised principled leadership if given the opportunity to lead the party.
+Mr Dickinson said in April that the PLP was at a crossroads and promised principled leadership if given the opportunity to lead the party.

 He said: “We are at a turning point.
 Our people are feeling the pressures of rising costs, our young people are questioning whether opportunity truly exists for them, our seniors are wondering if stability and dignity will be there in their later years.